 Melissa Sulkowski, R.N., M.A., LPC

-Melissa Sulkowski is a Licensed Professional Counselor in the State of Pennsylvania who has been working with children and families for over 20 years.
+Melissa Sulkowski is a Licensed Professional Counselor in the State of Pennsylvania who has been working with children and families since 1994.
 She holds her certification with the National Board of Certified Counselors.
-She has been in private practice for the last 14 years and now provides counseling to adults and couples as well.
+She has been in private practice since 2001 and now provides counseling to adults and couples as well.
 Melissa’s focus is on individual growth, which lends itself to the development of healthy relationships and ultimately allows children and their families to thrive.

 Melissa earned her Bachelor of Science in Nursing and Master of Arts in Counseling from Edinboro University.
 She keeps her registered nursing license current.
 Prior to opening her own practice she worked at a Residential Treatment Facilities for children.
 She held positions from that of child care worker at Sarah A. Reed Children’s Center in 1994 to Program Director at Cornell Abraxas.